-Alternative 1 Tier 1 analysis: The proposed amendments require new nonresidential buildings with 0-9 actual parking spaces to install EV capable infrastructure in 30% of the total number of actual parking spaces with no requirement for EVSE.
-New nonresidential buildings with 10 or greater actual parking spaces shall install EV capable infrastructure in 30% of the total number of actual parking spaces and 33% of the number of required EV capable spaces need to be provided with electric vehicle supply equipment (EVSE).
-The net resulting percentage for the required EV capable infrastructure is 20% for 10 or more actual parking spaces.
-The net resulting percentage for the required EVSE is 10% for 10 or more actual parking spaces.
-The incremental percentage increase for EV capable spaces above the proposed mandatory respective code in Table 5.106.5.3.1 is from 20% (net 15%) to 30% (net 20%) and the incremental percentage increase for Level 2 EVSE above the proposed mandatory respective code in Table 5.106.5.3.1 is from net 5% to net 10%.
-This alternative was rejected at this time as a mandatory requirement at the state level because it is more costly.
-However, this alternative can still be adopted by local governments as mandatory at the local level as a Tier 1 option and is being proposed in this rulemaking by BSC.
-This alternative would add 0.3 - 1.0 percent to total costs for nonresidential new construction above the proposed mandatory provisions.
-This requirement would result in the installation of an additional 56,135 to 69,248 Level 2 EV capable spaces and 62,924 to 75,778 Level 2 EV chargers over the proposed mandatory provisions during the 3-year life of the amendments.
+Alternative 1: CBSC considered adoption of a requirement for an additional 5 percent Level 2 EV Chargers and additional 5 percent Level 2 capable spaces above the proposed mandatory requirement for new nonresidential buildings with 10 or more spaces.
+This alternative, though can still be adopted by local governments as mandatory at the local level, was rejected at this time as a mandatory requirement at the state level because it is more costly.
+This alternative would have added 0.3 - 1.0 percent to total costs for nonresidential new construction above the proposed mandatory provisions.
+This requirement would have resulted in the installation of an additional 56,135 to 69,248 Level 2 EV capable spaces and 62,924 to 75,778 Level 2 EV chargers over the proposed mandatory provisions during the 3-year life of the amendments.
 Initial construction costs for Alternative 1 were estimated to total an additional \$188 to \$353 million with avoided retrofit costs of \$833 to \$1,160 million resulting in a statewide benefit of \$481 to \$972 million over the 3-year life of the amendments compared to the proposed mandatory provisions.
 An additional 492,000 to 597,000 metric tons CO2e emission reduction annually could be achieved compared to the proposed mandatory provisions.